'Modern Warfare 2' Hardcore Mode release date and what to expect

 Modern Warfare 2 Hardcore Mode release date

-Modern Warfare 2 Hardcore Mode will arrive as part of Season 1 on November 16.
-It is not currently available in-game, so you’ll have to wait a bit to jump into what are now called Tier 1 playlists.
+Modern Warfare 2 Hardcore Mode will arrive as part of Season 2 on February 15, 2023.
+It is not currently available in-game, so you’ll have to wait a bit to jump into the more traditional Hardcore mode.
 This is according to a blog post over on the game’s official site.

 What to expect